 Technical Training for the Hospitality Industry

 Systems-based approach to training within the hospitality industry.
 Analyze training needs, prepare training plans, and write measurable performance objectives.
 Assessment methods, performance appraisal and communication strategies.
-(Formerly FHD420) 2 Credits (2 Lecture) Prerequisite(s): ENL121 and FHD320 and FHD415 or ENL201 and FHD320 and FHD415.
+(Formerly FHD420) 2 Credits (2 Lecture) Prerequisite(s): ENL121 and FHD269 and FHD289 or ENL201 and FHD269 and FHD289.

 Culinary Arts & Systems Internship

 Practical learning experience, emphasizing immersion in a specialty area or industry concept enabling growth and development of a personal food philosophy with a goal of collecting information toward developing the senior capstone project.
-Site selection to provide opportunity for continued growth in advanced culinary competencies, while supporting research of specialty area of interest (Formerly FHD450).
-1 Credit (0 Lecture - 5 Internship) Prerequisite(s): ENL121 and FHD266 and FHD269 and FHD415 or ENL201 and FHD266 and FHD269 and FHD415.
+Site selection to provide opportunity for continued growth in advanced culinary competencies, while supporting research of specialty area of interest.
+This internship experience requires a minimum of 240 work experience hours, but may include more hours depending on the individual needs of the internship experience.
+In addition to work experience hours students are also required to satisfactorily complete the internship experience through a final employer evaluation or assessment.
+(Formerly FHD450) 1 Credit (0 Lecture - 5 Internship) Prerequisite(s): ENL121 and FHD266 and FHD269 and FHD415 or ENL201 and FHD266 and FHD269 and FHD415.

 Culinary Senior Project

 Course content utilizes the writing process for analysis of experiential learning with emphasis on interdisciplinary synthesis.
 Develop, produce and present a cumulative, theme centered project with final assessment.
 (Formerly FHD496) 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ENL121 and FHD451 or ENL201 and FHD451.
 (Writing Enriched) Spring Only.